SacklerCentre/MVGC1/README.md

 estimation and statistical inference of multivariate Granger causality from time-series data, as described in:

-Lionel Barnett and Anil K. Seth, "The MVGC Multivariate Granger Causality Toolbox:
-A new approach to Granger-causal inference", J. Neurosci.
-Methods 223 (2014), pp 50-68.
+    L. Barnett and A. K. Seth, "The MVGC Multivariate Granger Causality Toolbox: A new approach to Granger-causal inference", J. Neurosci.
+Methods 223, pp 50-68, 2014.

 For general support issues, comments, questions, bug reports and suggested enhancements, please email mvgctoolbox@sussex.ac.uk.
 We would especially like to know if you have